TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Building the Add-on
 ===================

-Binary Blend4Web addon builds are available for the following platforms: Linux x32/64, OS X x64, Windows x32/64.
+Binary Blend4Web addon builds are available for the following platforms: Linux x32/64, macOS x64, Windows x32/64.
 At the same time users can compile the addon by themselves.

 To do this Python 3.x (it's better if it's the same version as in Blender) and a C compiler are required.
 Under Linux it's enough to install the python3-dev and build-essential packages.